yhy6f/nicar20_scraping_r/README.md

 `Rvest`, `Dplyr`

+## Q&A

++ Where do I learn more about Rvest?
+  + Rvest has a detailed document table on CRAN: https://cran.r-project.org/web/packages/rvest/rvest.pdf
++ Can you scrape dynamic websites with R?
+  + Apparently there is an Rselenium package: https://ropensci.org/tutorials/rselenium_tutorial/, which I wasn't aware of until the session, so thanks for the question, and to Christina who helped me answer it.

-If you have any questions, feel free to reach out.
+If you have any further questions, feel free to reach out.
 I'm on Twitter @JasmineHanYe or Yhan AT Bloomberglaw dot com.